 A – Thank you for your question.
 After years of ignoring hunger, it is not surprising that it is taking time for you to become attuned to the more subtle cues.
 Here are a few ideas for you to experiment with:

 - Instead of asking “Am I hungry?” all the time, try doing a Body-Mind-Heart Scan (page 36-37 of Eat What You Love, Love What You Eat) every 2-3 hours just to see what you notice.
 After your scan, jot down whatever you notice in your Mindful Eating Program Awareness Journal – even if it seems unrelated.
 There may be a subtle symptom or two that you didn’t realize was hunger.
 (For me, I realized that I get irritable and my upper abdomen starts to feel hollow when I’m hungry.)
 Our Mindful Eating Virtual Coach app has a timer that you can set and it will remind you to do the scan and provides the instructions when the timer goes off.

-- If you don’t think you are hungry but it has been four or more hours since you ate, you may want to check in more frequently so you can catch the symptoms before you are lightheaded and shaky.
+- If you don’t think you are hungry but it has been four or more hours since you ate, you may want to continue to check in more frequently (perhaps every 30 to 60 minutes) so you can catch the symptoms before you are lightheaded and shaky.

 - Notice how much you’re eating.
 If you are overly hungry by the time you eat, you may be more likely to overeat—and that may mean that you won’t get hungry as often.
 Similarly, notice what you are eating since some foods (like protein) lead to satiety for longer periods of time.